 To view the HTTPS RR for defo.ie use: "$ dig https defo.ie" but for services on other ports you have to use "$ dig https _10413._https.draft-13.esni.defo.ie" or similar.

-For curl, we now (2023-09-18) have some support for HTTPS resource records and ECH, for both OpenSSL and WolfSSL, so you can follow our build and test instructions to get a working (though not really tested) ECH-enabled curl.
+curl, has experimental support for HTTPS resource records and ECH, for both OpenSSL and WolfSSL, so you can follow the build and test instructions to get a working ECH-enabled curl.

 #ech-dev:matrix.org